IT20651374/Saubhagya/README.md

 - Donation Management System: Users can donate food and groceries through a simple and intuitive interface.
 - Integration with Food Delivery Service: Donated items are efficiently delivered to the intended recipients using a partnered food delivery service.
 - User Dashboard: Users can track their donations, view statistics, and manage their profiles.
-- Real-time Notifications: Users receive instant notifications and alerts regarding their donations and important updates.

 ## Usage